cs5450/cs5450.github.io/assignments/hw1.md

 Is there a grace period to submit assignments?

 1. No
-1. There is an hour grace period per assignment for 50% credit.
+1. There is an hour grace period per assignment.
 1. Yes, but only if there is a technical difficulty with submission.
-1. There is a day grace period upon approval.